Prosthetic Ear Maker

 When a patient gets a new ear and goes out in public, is it easy for people to tell it's a prosthetic?

-Asked by zzzZackzzz over 12 years ago
+Asked by zzzZackzzz almost 14 years ago

 Well if is made correctly, no!
 It's not easy to detect it.
 If one were to stare at it intently from a foot away, it may be slightly detectable due to the edges that blend into the skin in the front.
 Otherwise, someone standing a comfortable distance from you would have no idea.
 When it comes to a passing on the street or what have you, then it is most definitely not detectable.